Day 1 UK To Tashkent

-Today we'll fly on a direct overnight flight from the UK to Tashkent, Uzbekistan's capital city.
+Today we'll fly on a direct overnight flight to Tashkent, Uzbekistan's capital city.

 Day 2 Tashkent